Leading in Giving

 West Coast University is committed not only to the education of students, but to healthier outcomes for the communities we serve—at home and around the globe.

 To this end, we work diligently to focus our philanthropic activities where they can deliver the most good.
-You can learn more about all of these endeavors—from students volunteering their time and skills, to financial support that accelerates advancement, to supporting policy that drives change—at westand4health.com.
+You can learn more about our charity activities and endeavors—from students volunteering their time and skills, to financial support that accelerates advancement, to supporting policy that drives change.

-The following are just a few examples of community organizations West Coast University has supported financially:
+The following are just a few examples of community organizations West Coast University has supported financially as a part of our philanthropy and education:

 Special Olympics is the world's largest sports organization for children and adults with intellectual disabilities, providing year-round training and competitions to more than 4.5 million athletes in 170 countries.
 With more than 1.6 million free health examinations conducted in more than 130 countries, the Special Olympics Healthy Athletes® program offers health services and information to athletes in dire need.